davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 For example, suppose a certification path contains:

-* An intermediate certificate which asserts policy object identifiers (OIDs) OID1, OID2, and OID5.
+* An intermediate certificate which asserts policy OIDs OID1, OID2, and OID5.
   It contains mappings OID1 to OID3, and OID1 to OID4.

 * An end-entity certificate which asserts policy OIDs OID2, OID3, and OID6.